servomac/apistar-from-scratch/tutorial/02-crud-api.md

     """ Return a list of tasks """ return tasks
 ```
-> Note: I will present both the test and the modified view, the idea is to drive our development thinking about the expected behaviour writting the test before the code.
+> *I will present both the test and the modified view.
+The idea behind is to drive our development thinking about the expected behaviour, by writting the test before the code.*

 #### TestClient